December 31, 2009

 I recently read something about a New Year’s Eve celebration that said to come celebrate and say goodbye to one of the worst years ever.
 I think of how sad that sounds, and how silly to think that one night can change the world.
 The year has been difficult, but to call it the worst sounds so futile, like an excuse to place blame on the things only we can change.
 In thinking about my own life and the many changes, I still can’t say this was one of the worst years ever.
 If I choose to see it that way, it overwhelms me to the core.
 There certainly were days when I felt like giving up; days that I let the bad overshadow the good; days that I did not welcome the world with open arms.

-That being said, the change I wish to make in welcoming 2010 will be in the spirit of 438,000 hours with a New Year’s resolution to inspire 438,000 people to make a difference in the lives of animals.
-In honor of Cain and all dogs that struggle with cancer, or have lost their battle with cancer; and for the millions of dogs in shelters, and the dogs that share our lives, I invite you to join me in working together to make a change.
-The special sticker that I created for Cain signifies the unconditional love that all dogs share with us, and Wishcuit will donate 50% of its profits to dog rescues and organizations that treat canine cancer.
+That being said, the change I wish to make in welcoming 2010 will be in the spirit of 438,000 hours with a New Year’s resolution to inspire people to make a difference in the lives of animals.
+In honor of Cain and every dog that has lost their battle with cancer, and for those that continue to fight; for the millions of shelter dogs that are destroyed each year, and for every dog that has been abused and discarded.
+For each and every one of the dogs that directly or indirectly share our lives; I invite you to join me in working together to make a difference in the lives of dogs and all animals.

-It doesn’t take much to make a difference, and you’ll always get back what you give.
+It doesn’t take much, and you’ll always get back what you give.
 With a fond farewell to 2009, I welcome 2010.
 Happy New Year to all and keep flossing!